StevenYuan666/Awesome-Offline-Model-based-Optimization/README.md

   - [Contributors](#contributors)
   - [Acknowledgement](#acknowledgement)

-## 🌟 What is Offline Model-based Optimization?
+## 🌟 What is Offline Model-Based Optimization?

 In offline optimization, the goal is to discover a new design, denoted by $\boldsymbol{x}^*$, that maximizes the objective(s) $\boldsymbol{f}(\boldsymbol{x})$.
 This is achieved using an offline dataset $\mathcal{D}$, which consists of $N$ designs paired with their property labels.
 In particular, the dataset is given by $\mathcal{D} = \{(\boldsymbol{x}_i, \boldsymbol{y}_i)\}_{i=1}^{N}\,$ where each design vector $\boldsymbol{x}_i$ belongs to a design space $\mathcal{X} \subseteq \mathbb{R}^d$, and each property label $\boldsymbol{y}_i \in \mathbb{R}^m$ contains the corresponding $m$ objective values for that design.
 The function $\boldsymbol{f}: \mathcal{X} \rightarrow \mathbb{R}^m$ maps a design to its $m$-dimensional objective value vector.